What is Tether (USDT)?

 Tether tokens are digital stablecoin assets that are pegged to real-world currencies on a 1:1 basis.
 This is meant to reduce the volatility and, according to Tether, make their tokens a safer, more stable form of currency for individual traders and businesses, like crypto exchanges, wallets, and payment processors, to move value across markets.
 Tether tokens can also be used as a transaction currency on some platforms.

-Tether tokens can be used as digital currency on many leading blockchains, including but not limited to: Algorand, Avalanche, Bitcoin Cash’s Simple Ledger Protocol (SLP), Ethereum, EOS, Liquid Network, Omni, Polygon, Tezos, Tron, Solana and Statemine.
+Tether tokens can be used as a digital currency on many leading blockchains, including but not limited to Algorand, Avalanche, Bitcoin Cash’s Simple Ledger Protocol (SLP), Ethereum, EOS, Liquid Network, Omni, Polygon, Tezos, Tron, Solana and Statemine.

 How does Tether work?